MadAlex1997/Bucket_of_Hearing/README.md

 # Bucket_of_Hearing
-An open source DearPyGui application for acoustic analysis
+An open-source DearPyGui application for acoustic analysis
 * Opens wav files and anything that Obspy can open
-* Look at data in 10 minutes chunks
+* Look at data in 10-minute chunks
 * Spectrogram the data
 ## It is still very early in development
 * I need to clean up the interface once I am done testing
-* I need to add filters and more control over the spectrogram Likely will build in tagging and annotations
+* I need to add more control over the spectrogram Likely will build in tagging and annotations
-   Maybe a doppler calculator
+   Maybe a Doppler calculator
 # Installation
 * clone repository
 * create venv